 Below are some of the on-going projects in our group.
-Most of these involve some combination of theory (e.g. program analysis, synthesis) and practice (e.g. concurrent algorithms, web vulnerabilities).
+Most of these involve some combination of theory (e.g. program analysis, synthesis) and practice (e.g. concurrent algorithms, code discovery).

-In this project we investigate new directions for automating common programming tasks by combining classic program analysis with statistical techniques (e.g. language models, machine translation).
-The basic idea is to learn from the massive amount of code already available on the Web in order to perform various tasks, such as migrating programs from one language to another, automatically synthesizing new code and even predicting programming errors before they actually occur.
+In this project we investigate new data-driven directions for automating programming tasks by combining program analysis with statistical techniques (e.g. language models, A* search, etc).
+The basic idea is to learn from examples (for instance, from the massive amount of programming data already available on the Web or from examples provided by the user) in order to perform various tasks, such as automated code completion, code refactoring, language translation and automated tutoring.

 Many end-user applications such as web sites and smartphone apps are written in an event-driven style.
 Unfortunately, these applications can exhibit incorrect behaviors fundamentally caused by the incorrect handling of asynchrony that arises from the application's interaction with the external world (e.g. user clicks, network interrupts, etc).